Animal Cruelty Fetish

 Overview

-Zoosadism is a clinically described paraphilia in which sexual arousal is bound to the cruelty, suffering, or killing of animals: the harm itself functions as the erotic stimulus.
-It is distinct from non-cruelty zoophilic interest and is, by definition, abusive toward a living creature that cannot consent.
-This encyclopedia documents it strictly as a forensic and clinical category, with no instructional content of any kind; the only responsible framing is harm prevention, animal protection, and clinical intervention.
+Zoosadism, sometimes called an animal cruelty fetish, is a clinically described paraphilia in which sexual arousal is bound to the cruelty, suffering, or killing of animals: the harm itself functions as the erotic stimulus.
+It is distinct from zoophilic interest without cruelty, and it is by definition abusive toward a living creature that cannot consent.
+This encyclopedia documents it strictly as a forensic and clinical category, with no instructional content of any kind.
+The only responsible framing is harm prevention, animal protection, and clinical intervention.

 History & origins